gwmodeling/challenge/submissions/team_MxNl/readme.md

 ## Model description

-We used the model XX as described in detail in XX et al. (1979).
-This is a XX type of model.
-The model is implemented in the XX software package that was used here.
+I used an ensemble of different shallow, non-sequential learners (Multi-Layer Perceptron (MLP), Boosting Trees (BT), Radial Basis Function support Vector Machine (RBF-SVM), Polynomial Support Vector Machine (P-SVM)).
+The set of members of the ensemble is different for each of the time series due to the automated tuning and stacking pipline of ensemble candidates.
+This pipeline is described more in detail below. the model XX as described in detail in XX et al. (1979). implemented in the XX software package that was used here.

 ## Model workflow to reproduce